 Larry Henley came up with the title and Jeff Silbar loved it, especially since he was learning to fly planes at the time.
 The title came out of a poem Henley had written.
 Instead of writing the chorus first (like Silbar and Henley usually did), they wrote it from start to finish.
 They were done writing it by the end of the day.

 The demo that Silbar and Henley recorded had a medium tempo.
 Their music publisher had the idea of slowing it down and making it a ballad.

 This was conceived as a love song from a man to a woman or vice versa, but it ended up with lyrics that were more universal, and could apply to many different types of relationships (friends, family, etc.).
 This is a major reason why the song was so successful.

-The most famous version of this song was Midler's.
-She recorded it in 1988 for her movie Beaches.
-It was used in a dramatic scene at the end of the movie after the character played by Barbara Hershey died.
+The most famous version of this song was Bette Midler's, who recorded it in 1988 for the movie Beaches, in which she starred.
+It appears in a dramatic scene at the end of the film after the character played by Barbara Hershey dies.
 After Midler's version became a hit, many other artists recorded the song, including Willie Nelson, John Tesh, Patti LaBelle, Perry Como and Judy Collins.
 It is one of the most performed songs of all time.

-The Gladys Knight & the Pips version, renamed "Hero", was on the soundtrack of the 1986 film The George McKenna Story. (thanks, Ron - Los Angeles, CA)
+The Gladys Knight & the Pips version, renamed "Hero", was on the soundtrack of the 1986 film The George McKenna Story

 Midler revealed to The London Times February 14, 2009, that she initially disliked this song, but it later grew on her.
 She explained: "It's really grown on me.
 When I first heard it, I said, 'I'm not singing that song,' but the friend who gave it to me said, 'If you don't sing it I'll never speak to you again', so of course I had to sing the damned song.
 Whatever reservations I might have had I certainly don't have any more."